umur/waa-sep-2022-final-project/README.md

 To get a better understanding of the project, check out zillow.com.

-There are three roles in this system: Owner, Admin, and Customer.
+There are four roles in this system: Owner, Admin, Customer, and Viewer.
+ - The viewer is the user who can only search and display properties.
+(Unregistered users)
  - The owner is the user who owns the property and wants it to give it for rent/sale.
 The owner will upload all the details of the property such as the number of rooms, price etc...
  - Admin manages all the users of the system.
  - Customer is the one who is looking for a property.
-She/He can search the properties according to the requirements and get the results accordingly.
+She/He can search the properties according to the requirements and get the results accordingly and submit an application for the property.

 Dashboard Page for admins:
 - Display the last 10 properties rented.